 A short extract from Music Round Lunchtime on Radio Caroline from 24th May 1964.
 Recording courtesy of The Offshore Radio Archive (duration 1 minutes 26 seconds)

-to use Rinky Dink by Sounds Incorporated, or an alternative version of the tune by the Johnny Howard Band and, later
+Rinky Dink by Sounds Incorporated, or an alternative version of the tune by the Johnny Howard Band and, later still, another Sounds

 Tom presenting On The Air on Radio Caroline on 4th July 1964, as the ship sails along the south coast of England.
 Recording courtesy of Albie Somerset (duration 2 minute 13 seconds)